alainman-krh/TVnymph/lib_upy/CelIRcom/1-README.md

 # Naming conventions
 <!----------------------------------------------------------------------------->
-- Start bits/stop bits: AKA preamble/postamble.
+- Preamble/postamble: AKA start bits/stop bits (though not really bits).
 - Mark/space (typ.
 High/Low): Sometimes "mark" is called "pulse.
   - Note: some recievers have inverted logic where "mark" is low, and "space" is high.